kshannon-ucsd/dsc40a/README.md

 6. Create jekyll scaffold: `bundle exec jekyll new --force --skip-bundle .` `bundle install`
 7. `bundle add webrick`
 8. Give it a test run by following the local dev build instructions below!

+#### Using devcontainer
+1. Install the Remote - Containers extension in VSCode
+2. Open the project in VSCode
+3. Click on the green icon in the bottom left corner of the window and select "Reopen in Container"
+4. This will build the container and open the project in a containerized environment with all the necessary dependencies installed.

 ### Building for Local
 All dev builds will be built into a `dev-docs/` dir.
 This dir is included in `.gitignore` and is only used for development builds.
 Any specific dev config should bd included in the `_config_dev.yml` file.
 Your absolute path to `dev-docs` will be different.